StableDefission/DecisionMaker9000/README.md

 - Save and load lists of options.
 - Customize application theme (Dark or Light).
 - Randomly select an option with a simple interface.
+- Custom font size to fit your display.

 ## Installation